alibergcherrihost/live_weather_monitor/README.md

 # live_weather_monitor
-This program manages WiFi connectivity, addresses failures via serial output and OLED display, blinks an LED for status.
-It then makes HTTP requests to Thingspeak channels, fetches weather data, parses it, and displays relevant info on an OLED display.
+This program connects to a designated WiFi network, addresses failures via serial output and OLED display, blinks an LED for status.
+It then makes HTTP requests to Thingspeak channels, fetches weather data, parses it, and dynamically displays relevant information on an OLED screen.